NRG to buy Edison Mission Energy assets for $2.64 billion

-LOS ANGELES Power company NRG Energy Inc (NRG.N) said on Friday it would pay $2.64 billion to acquire the assets of bankrupt unregulated power producer Edison Mission Energy, adding nearly 8,000 megawatts of coal, gas and wind generation to its business.
+LOS ANGELES Power company NRG Energy Inc (NRG.N) on Friday said it would pay $2.635 billion (1.63 billion pounds) to acquire the assets of bankrupt unregulated power producer Edison Mission Energy, adding nearly 8,000 megawatts of coal, gas and wind generation to its business.

 The purchase price includes 12.7 million shares of NRG common stock, valued at $350 million, with the rest to be paid in cash.
-Princeton, New Jersey-based NRG will also assume $1.55 billion of EME's non-recourse debt.
+Princeton, New Jersey-based NRG will also assume $1.545 billion of EME's non-resource debt.

 EME's assets include four coal-fired plants in Illinois, about 10 gas-fired plants in California and more than 30 wind projects in 11 states.
 It also has a trading and asset management platform.

-The assets are located outside NRG's core territories of Texas and the Eastern United States, said Morningstar analyst Travis Miller, adding that coal-fired plants in the Midwest, which make up more than half of the generation capacity NRG will be acquiring, are challenged due to the region's low power prices and competition from cheap natural gas.

-"These aren't great assets, but they didn't pay much for them," Miller said.

-But the deal will nearly quadruple NRG's wind generation capacity, the company said, making it the nation's third largest U.S.-based producer of renewable energy.
-Most of the wind capacity and a 500 MW gas-fired plant could be "dropped down" to NRG's NRG Yield Inc (NYLD.N) subsidiary, which was formed to operate and acquire power assets under long-term contracts.
-NRG Yield debuted on the public markets this year.
+The deal will nearly quadruple NRG's wind generation capacity, the company said, making it the nation's third largest U.S.-based producer of renewable energy.

 "Edison Mission Energy is a great fit with NRG, as virtually 100 percent of their assets, their particular expertises and the balance of their technologies deployed complement NRG`s own assets, personnel and businesses," NRG Chief Executive David Crane said in a statement.